fbpx

 • Skunks are nocturnal animals with a unique and well-known defense mechanism against predators: spraying.

 • Skunks have a limited amount of spray in their body that needs time to replenish.
-To reserve their spray, they will try to scare predators off by stomping their feet or even kicking themselves into a handstand.
+They try to scare predators off by stomping their feet or kicking themselves into a handstand to reserve their spray.

 • They are excellent diggers and will live in underground dens that they dig themselves.